The Idea

 The Language

-The blog is currently written in Finnish, for the convenience of us and the current readers, and because we feel there is currently too little stuff like this available in Finnish.
-However, the idea is to be open to the world, not just towards Finland, so eventually we will also produce more content in English.
+This blog is currently written in Finnish, for the convenience of us and the current readers, and because we feel there is currently too little stuff like this available in Finnish.
+However, the idea is to be open to the world, not just towards Finland, And with the current expansion of Sharetribe we will soon start to produce more content in English.

 The People

-We are Juho Makkonen and Antti Virolainen, two M.Sc.
-(Tech.) from Aalto University, with strong background in web development and enthusiastic attitude towards entrepreneurship.
-You can check the pics, find our contact info and learn some Finnish at the Kuka (Who) page.
+The founders are Juho Makkonen, Antti Virolainen and Niklas Begley.
+We have enthusiastic attitude towards entrepreneurship and strong background in web development and research in Aalto University focusing on sharing systems .
+You can check the pics, find our contact info and learn some Finnish at the Kuka (Who) page. 🙂

 The Product

-When users of the Kassi community need something they can browse through the offers, ask for help or use the search, which will get results also from other Kassi communities and external services.
-This way Kassi will become the sharing hub of the community, and by sharing resources locally people can save time, money and environment at the same time, and also easily meet new members of the community.
+When users of the Sharetribe community need something they can browse through the offers, ask for help or use the search, which will get results also from other Sharetribe communities and external services.
+This way Sharetribe will become the sharing hub of the community, and by sharing resources locally people can save time, money and environment at the same time, and also easily meet new members of the community.

-To see what Kassi actually looks like, check out the first Kassi community at Aalto University.
+To see what Sharetribe actually looks like, check out the biggest Sharetribe community at Aalto University.

 The Vision

 There are very different types of local communities in the world.
-The first version of Kassi is designed with the needs of a university campus in mind, but because Kassi is open source, it can be quite easily adapted to different needs in different types of communities.
-That’s why we invite all interested people to take a look at Kassi code and think if it would be suitable for local needs with small modifications, instead of building a new service from scratch.
+The first version of Sharetribe (with the earlier name Kassi) was designed with the needs of a university campus in mind, but now the development has been leading it to be more versatile platform for local sharing.
+And because Sharetribe is open source, it can be quite easily adapted to different needs in different types of communities.
+That’s why we invite all interested people to take a look at Sharetribe code and think if it would be suitable for local needs with small modifications, instead of building a new service from scratch.

 The vision is to have an easy-to-use yet highly customizable open source platform for local sharing that would be a globally recognized household name for local resource sharing, a little bit like what WordPress is today for blogging.

-- Our shared folder at Google Docs (contains material in English and Finnish)
+• Our shared folder at Google Drive (contains material in English and Finnish, and we are currently working on our way towards totally English materials)

 I liked the idea very much.. way to go.
 I was thinking of building a service to share, but I will use your application to build that.
 You Idea & Ideaology Rocks..!!
 Wishing you all the best in your endeavors..